hashicorp/terraform-provider-azurerm/website/docs/guides/aks_workload_identity.html.markdown

 ## What is AKS Workload Identity?

-[AKS Workload Identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview) can be used to authenticate to services that support Azure Active Directory (Azure AD) authentication when running in Azure AKS Kubernetes clusters.
+[AKS Workload Identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview) can be used to authenticate to services that support Azure Active Directory (Azure AD) authentication when running in Azure Kubernetes Service clusters.

-When a service account and pod are configured to use AKS Workload Identity, a federated identity token is projected into the pod at run-time, along with environment variables to use that identity.
+When a service account and pod are configured to use AKS Workload Identity, a federated identity token is injected into the pod at run-time, along with environment variables to use that identity.

 ## Configuring a workload to use an AKS Workload Identity